 Please contact Sarah Jeffery firstname.lastname@example.org 07900 216267 with any questions.

 Delegates will participate in two days of stimulating, interactive discussion and debate on the impact of innovation and disruption on the energy sector and gain an overview of how “innovation” – not just technological innovation but innovations in policy and the way energy developments are financed – will transform the energy sector in the next five to ten years.

 Innovation and disruption are characteristics of current energy industries and markets, nationally and globally.
 Every part of the energy sector is experiencing rapid change and high rates of innovation, with some examples of managed transitions, but often with disruptive transformation driven by external factors.

-Hear from an international line-up of senior level speakers and thought leaders including Barbara Buchner, Prof Mariana Mazzucato, Volker Beckers and Prof Michael Pollitt.
+Hear from high level speakers and thought leaders including Barbara Buchner, Prof Mariana Mazzucato, Steve Jennings, James Leaton, Volker Beckers, Sara Bell and Prof Michael Pollitt.